HubSpot/vex/docs/intro.md

-## `vex` is a modern dialog library which is highly configurable, easily stylable, and gets out of the way.
+## `vex` is a responsive and modern dialog library which is highly configurable, easily stylable, and gets out of the way.

-You'll love vex because it's tiny (`<5kb`), has a clear and simple API, and can customized to the max.
+You'll love vex because it's tiny (`<5kb`), has a clear and simple API, and can be customized to match your style in seconds.

 #### Features

 - Drop-in replacement for `alert`, `confirm`, and `prompt`
-- Animations done in CSS
+- Animations done in CSS, so they're smooth as butter and easily configurable
-- Fully reposive CSS means it looks and behaves great on mobile devices
+- Responsive CSS means it looks and behaves great on mobile devices
-- Componentized so you can toss the `vex.dialog` part and really slim it down if desired
+- Componentized so you can toss the `vex.dialog` part and really slim it down (<3kb) if desired
+- Open as many dialogs at a time as you want and close them individually by ID or all at once
+- Built in CSS spinner for asynchronous dialogs

 Let's jump right into a hot demo.